denis-beurive/git/examples/git-diff-manip.md

 * `+++ b/file.txt`: in a chunk, the lines related to the file at commit `HEAD~2` will be marked by the character "`+`".
 * `@@ -1 +1,2 @@`: this is the header (of the chunk) => `@@ -<first line>,<number of lines printed> +<first line>,<number of lines printed>`
    * `-1` starts with `-`, so this data is related to the the file at commit `HEAD~3`.
    `-1` is equivalent to `-1,1`.
-It means that one line of the file (at commit `HEAD~3`), staring at the first line, is printed.
+It means that one line of the file (at commit `HEAD~3`), starting at the first line, is printed.
 That is: only the first line of the file is printed.
    * `+1,2`: starts with `+`, so this data is related to the the file at commit `HEAD~2`.
 It means that 2 lines of the file (at commit `HEAD~2`), starting at the first line, is printed.
 That is: lines 1 and 2 are printed.

 > **WARNING**: the signs "`-`" and "`+`" must not be interpreted as "removed" and "added".
 Within a chunk, these signs just identify the file data are related to.